 However, if you work for a company, your hard work will only serve to enrich the CEO.
 They won’t return your loyalty or keep their end of the bargain by ensuring a golden retirement.

-Busting your butt for a company is no longer worth it.
+Working hard for a company doesn’t seem worth it.

 Work Hard On Yourself